 Not that: dried fruit, potato chips, candy (especially sour candy), pop and juice

-- People who get treatment for gum disease are less likely to need treatment for diabetes and heart disease according to the same study from the University of Pennsylvania.
+- According to that same study from the University of Pennsylvania, people who get treatment for gum disease are less likely to need treatment for diabetes and heart disease.

 So what should you do?